DavidShenJingtao/tp/docs/DeveloperGuide.md

 - Type: Type must be one of the four inputs, **case-insensitive**: `student`, `ta`, `instructor`, and `staff`. eg. `StUdEnT` is allowed.

+- Telegram Username: Optional field, must adhere to:
+  - 5 to 32 characters long
+  - accepted characters: a-z, A-Z, 0-9 and underscores
+  - optionally, include @ as the first character (if you omit it, TAConnect prefixes one automatically)
+  - for more details, see the following: https://core.telegram.org/method/account.updateUsername#parameters

 See `seedu.address.model.person.Email` and `Phone` for the regex and checks.
 Parser utilities delegate to these validators.
 The `find` command accepts keywords using the same (ASCII‑only) character set as `Name` and rejects digits, Unicode letters, or other symbols.